Birmingham City 1-3 Leeds United

 Chris Wood scored twice at former club Birmingham City as Leeds United won for the third time in four Championship games to move a point behind third-placed Huddersfield.

-Wood's double, and a clinically-taken late third from Alfonso Pedraza, meant a third home defeat in four for Blues.
+Wood's double, and a clinical late third from Alfonso Pedraza, meant a third home defeat in four for Blues.

-After Wood's 14th-minute lob, Craig Gardner levelled on 63 minutes with a low 25-yard left-foot curler.
+After Wood's 14th-minute lob, Craig Gardner levelled on 63 minutes with a low, 25-yard left-foot curler.

 But Wood scored from close range before Pedraza sealed the points.